ROCm/ROCmValidationSuite/docs/ug1main.md

     [INFO ][<timestamp>][<action name>] gst <gpu id> target achieved <target_stress>

-If the target gflops, or stress, is not achieved in the “ramp_interval” provided, the test will terminate and the following message will be logged:
+If the target gflops, or stress, is not achieved in the `ramp_interval` provided, the test will terminate and the following message will be logged:

     [INFO ][<timestamp>][<action name>] gst <gpu id> ramp time exceeded <ramp_time>